 As you may or may not be aware we now send text messages to our patients regarding test results or appointment reminders and important information regarding clinics or services we may have for example flu clinics etc. Please check with reception that we have the correct mobile number for you.
 Please ensure we only have one mobile number on your records and this is your number.
 If you are over 16 years of age – you must have your own contact details on your records – if you think we may have a family member’s number, please contact us and update this as soon as possible.
 If you do receive a message and you have not been seen in the surgery recently, please discuss with reception and we will endeavour to resolve this for you.

 If you want to find out more or have any concerns, then please speak to the staff currently providing your care and treatment.

-If you wish to raise a complaint on how we have handled your personal data, you can contact the Data Protection Officer who will investigate the matter:
+If you wish to raise a complaint on how we have handled your personal data please contact:

 Radcliffe Medical Practice